Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: Mode Design and Mapping

-Table \ref{tab:plover_modality} describes the PLOVER-Modality mapping rules.
-These rules enable us to assign the appropriate Rootcode and Quadcode when the modality of an event changes.
-Verbal actions, regardless of modality, are consistently classified as verbal.
-For instance, the negation of AGREE (e.g., ``didn't agree to help'') always corresponds to REJECT, Verbal Conflict.
-However, for material actions (e.g., ``provided aid to''), its NP form (e.g., ``stopped providing aid to'') is classified as SANCTION, Material Conflict.
-On the other hand, NF (e.g., ``would stop aid to'') is more likely to be classified as REJECT, Verbal Conflict.
-Our modality representation aligns with PLOVER's auxiliary mode to represent event status.
-However, our work goes beyond PLOVER by introducing a practical, interpretable, and unambiguous system.
+An additional observation in Table \ref{tab:plover_mode} is that verbal actions remain classified as verbal regardless of mode.
+In contrast, material actions are categorized differently based on their contradictory forms.
+For instance, the contradiction or negation of AGREE (e.g., ``didn't agree to help'') is always REJECT, Verbal Conflict.
+However, for material actions (e.g., ``provided aid to''), its CP form (e.g., ``stopped providing aid to'') is SANCTION, Material Conflict, but its CF form (e.g., ``would stop aid to'') is REJECT, Verbal Conflict.

+In sum, our task-specific mode concept aligns with PLOVER's auxiliary modes but enhances PLOVER's functionality, providing a practical, clear, and unambiguous approach to event coding.